oleng/hugo_github/content/blog/post-production-facility-considerations.md

 Mastering, depending on what kind of formats, can be an independent system on its own.
 In celluloid era mastering often means an entire separate facility.

-&nbsp;

 > The answers to these questions will serve as guide to design workflows, structures, pipelines, and specifications you need to build.
 Centralised storage server(s) will most likely be needed when dealing with more than 3 workstations.

-> Please note that _data lineage_ and _integrity_ are **crucial** in every stages.
+Please note that _data lineage_ and _integrity_ are **crucial** in every stages.
 From the time the shoot started, every relevant data and metadata _should be present, preserved, and backed up_ in order to have an optimised, high performing teams and workflows.
 Coordination with DITs or post production supervisor is very important to avoid problems further along the production pipeline.